elindalenback/what-to-watch/README.md

 ## Deployment

-The live link can be found here: [What to Watch](https://herokuapp.com/)
+The live link can be found here: [What-to-Watch](https://what-to-watch-efku.onrender.com/)

+### Cloning the Project
+1. Clone this project from [GitHub](https://github.com/elindalenback/what-to-watch).

+### Deployment on Render
-1. Log in to [Heroku](https://dashboard.heroku.com/apps) or create an account.
+2. Log in to [Render](https://render.com/) or create an account.

-2. On the main page, click the button labelled "New" in the top right corner and select "Create New App" from the drop-down menu.
-3. Enter a unique and meaningful app name.
-4. Select your preferred region.
-5. Click on the "Create App" button.
-6. Navigate to the "Settings" tab and scroll down to "Config Vars".
-7. Click "Reveal Config Vars" and add any necessary configuration variables (if applicable).
-8. Scroll down to the "Buildpack" section and click "Add Buildpack".
-Select "Python" and click "Save Changes".
-9. Repeat step 8 to add the "Node.js" buildpack.
-Ensure that the buildpacks are in the correct order.
-10. Return to the top of the page and navigate to the "Deploy" tab.
-11. Choose GitHub as the deployment method.
-12. Connect to your GitHub repository by searching for the repository name and clicking the "Connect" button.
-13. Scroll to the bottom of the deploy page and either enable automatic deploys for continuous deployment or manually deploy by clicking "Deploy Branch".
-14. Optionally, click "View" to access the deployed site.
+3. On the dashboard, select "*NEW*" and then choose "*Create a new Web Service*".

+4. Opt for "*Build and deploy from a Git repository*" to connect to the GitHub repository.

+5. Under "*Connect a repository*", paste your GitHub repository link into the search bar.

+### Configuration on Render
+6. Select a name for your project, choose the closest region from the list, set "*Runtime*" to "Python," and set the "*Build Command*" to "$pip install -r requirements.txt".
+In the "*Start Command*", copy and paste the content of the Procfile, which in this case is "web: node index.js".

+- **IMPORTANT:** Remember to add your "creds.json" file in the "*Environment Variables*" to ensure access to your Google Spreadsheet.

+7. Click "*Create Webservice*" and wait for the program to be deployed.

+8. Your page's link will be available in the top-left corner of the loading page.

-The site is now live and operational.
+**The site is now live and operational.**

 ## Credits
 ### Resources Used